 The last thing she remembered was an orange and pink lei.

-The young woman was jarred from her thoughts by a shrill beeping noise that sent sound waves that could be from nowhere but Hell reverberating in and around her skull.
+The young woman was jarred from her thoughts by a shrill beeping noise that sent sound waves that could only be from Hell reverberating in and around her skull.

-Her eyes shut instinctively as she wildly pawed the cool, smooth, white surface for the stupid device she knew had to be nearby.
-Just when she thought her brain was going to combust, her lei-wrapped hand grasped onto the flat, silver and violet cellphone.
-Daring herself to squint at it as she brought the phone to her face, trying to block out the disturbing echo in her brain, she touched the screen two or three times until she had shut the alarm off.
+Her eyes shut instinctively as she wildly pawed the cool, smooth white surface for the stupid device she knew had to be nearby.
+Just when she thought her brain was going to combust, her lei wrapped hand grasped onto the flat, silver and violet cellphone.
+Daring herself to squint at it as she brought the phone to her face, trying to block out the disturbing echo in her brain, she touched the screen two or three times until she had shut off the alarm.

 "You called?" she croaked groggily.

 As she spoke, she tasted the worst possible taste in her mouth.
-It was a mix between something metallic tasting and putrid.
-From the awful whiff she received, she could tell that it was a stench way beyond morning breath and that it could have possibly been mixed with death itself.
+It was a taste the mix between something metallic and putrid.
+From the awful whiff she received, she could tell that it was a stench way beyond morning breath and that it could possibly have been mixed with death itself.

-"YOU DON'T KNOW?" the woman on the other end began shrieking in Spanish, inserting a couple of swears in every so often.
+"YOU DON'T KNOW?" the Latina on the other end began shrieking in Spanish, though all Sam could really make out were the swear words.

-As Sam attempted to tune out the foreign screeching on the other end of the phone, she unsteadily got herself up into a standing position.
+As Sam attempted to tune out the foreign screeching on the other end of the phone, she unsteadily got herself up into a standing position, which she regretted immediately.

-Immediately after doing so, she regretted it.
-She shakily lifted her lei-wrapped hand to her forehead as gravity slammed down on her.
-A wave of nausea and immense head rush washed over her momentarily, before the sickening feeling settled back into her throat as if it were waiting.
+She shakily lifted her lei wrapped hand to her forehead as gravity slammed down on her.
+A wave of nausea and immense head rush washed over her momentarily before the sickening feeling settled back into her throat as if it were waiting.
 She'd definitely be puking soon.
 She took a moment to steady herself as the room slowly began to stand stationary once more.

 Trying to at least figure out where she was, (she'd get to why she was in a bathtub later) she took the time to let her eyes wander around the room.
-Okay, she was definitely in a bathroom...though it wasn't her bathroom.
+Okay, so she was definitely in a bathroom...it just definitely wasn't her bathroom.

-She thought back to where she was the night before—wait, it was morning right?
+She thought back to where she had been the night before—wait, it was morning right?

-Going back to her surroundings, the bathroom was actually pretty large, really ruling out her average sized bathroom, and the bathroom of...Club Baja!
+Going back to her surroundings, the bathroom was actually pretty large, once again ruling out her average-sized bathroom, and the bathroom of...Club Baja!
 That's where she was last night. …And she was there because…

-She felt incredibly stupid, and trying to remember was quite possibly more painful than trying to figure out where she was.
+She felt incredibly stupid all of a sudden and trying to remember anything outside of that very moment was quite possibly more painful than trying to figure out where she was.
 Obviously, she had been to Club Baja last night for…for…oh!
 Her bachelorette party!
-She'd been dragged there for her bachelorette party.
-There was no way that the tropical themed bathroom at the club could have passed for this museum-like bathroom at all.
+Right.
+She had been dragged there for her bachelorette party.
+There was no way that the tropical themed bathroom at the club could have passed for this museum-imitation of a bathroom at all.
 Yet, there was still a problem.